zivavu/Clonedbook/README.md

   - Dark mode switch

 ### Elements(posts & pictures)

 - Create(Post only atm)(uploaded pictures are optimised for size and quality using canvas)
 - Optimised sizes provided by next/image
 - View(using custom full screen portals, for all picture types and posts)
+- Comment
+- React
 - Edit
 - Delete
-- Comment
-- React

 ### Comments

 - React
-- View
 - Edit
 - Delete

 ### Reactions

 - Custom component for displaying most popular reactions and count
 - Custom popper for choosing reaction
 - Custom dialog for viewing all the reactions and their owners

 ### User preview popper

 - Opens while hovering links and photos of users
 - Displays users profile picture, name, and mutual friends
 - Has buttons for managing friendship

 ### Chats portal

 - Max opened chats count based on screen size
 - Chats
   - List of opened ones is persisted
   - Display all the messages
   - Send new ones
   - Custom chat emoji

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## :technologist: Technologies used